 Tip 1: Stop juggling multiple document versions

-Exchanging contracts with other parties often involves multiple versions being shared via multiple emails.
+Exchanging contracts with other parties often involve multiple versions being shared via multiple emails.
 It is often the case that people end up with several edited versions of a contract, and are unsure of which is the most recent.
 Lawyers must do what they can to stay on top of the versions circulating around a deal so that they can avoid comparing multiple files against each other.
 Having a system to keep track of which document is most recent is the best way to avoid confusion and save time during the contract review process.
 In addition, a solid Document Management System (DMS) is now essential for your company to track, store, and manage your documents - no matter how many versions you have.
 The trick is finding a way to integrate the DMS with word processing tools, which would help make your workflow much more efficient.

 Tip 2: Don’t always trust Track Changes